 Allow the compote to rest for a few minutes, then serve.
 You can serve it warm or refrigerate it and serve it cold.

-But I use just a touch of sweetener plus some lemon juice, with wonderful results.
+- There's no need to add powdered sugar.
+Powdered sugar contains cornstarch that acts as a thickener, but I use just a touch of sweetener plus some lemon juice, with wonderful results.
 The compote is perfectly thick and syrupy.

 Serving Suggestions